 5) Site location and character

 The Chesapeake Bay Maryland NERR is comprised of three components, Otter Point Creek, Jug Bay, and Monie Bay, which are scattered throughout the Maryland portion of the Chesapeake Bay.
 All three components are thought to represent the diverse semi-diurnal estuarine environments of the Maryland portion of the Chesapeake Bay.

 Otter Point Creek is a shallow, open water embayment located in the tidal headwaters of the Bush River on the Upper Western Shore of the Chesapeake Bay.
 Otter Point Creek is the smallest and proportionately shallowest of the three components and consists of 672 acres of open water, tidal marshes, forested wetlands and upland hardwood forests surrounded by major highways, large residential communities, and heavy commercial and industrial development.
 The watershed draining into Otter Point Creek is rapidly being developed and urbanized.
 As a result, sediments are rapidly accreting into the marsh and are very fine and flocculent resulting in typically high turbidity when submerged macrophytes are not present.
-The non-native Hydrilla verticillata submerged macrophyte invaded the marsh in 2002 and has colonized most bottom substrates less then one half meter depth at low tide.
+The non-native Hydrilla verticillata submerged macrophyte invaded the marsh in 2002 and has colonized most bottom substrates less than one half meter depth at low tide.
 There is one station (OC) located at the Otter Point Creek component.

-Jug Bay is located in the upper tidal reaches of the Patuxent River and represents a river dominated tidal freshwater marsh with expansive emergent vegetation communities.
+Jug Bay is located in the upper tidal reaches of the Patuxent River and represents a river dominated by tidal freshwater marsh with expansive emergent vegetation communities.
 The Patuxent River is located on the western shore of the Chesapeake Bay and drains highly urbanized areas of the Washington Metropolitan area.
 Jug Bay is a 722-acre tidal estuary providing a narrow transition zone between brackish marshes and upland freshwater wetlands.
 The broad, shallow waters of Jug Bay support a profusion of freshwater plants and animals.
 Emergent and submerged vegetation crowd the river channel and form an interlaced pattern of tidal and nontidal marshes, swamps and forested wetlands surrounded by upland woods and fields.
 The component has deep water river dominated areas (>10m depth) as well as an extensive shallow water (<1m depth) network of tidal creeks and flooded mud flats.
-Submerged macrophytes are persistent along the shoreline of these creeks and within the flooded mud flats and the emergent marshes are extensive.
+Submerged macrophytes are persistent along the shoreline of these creeks and are extensive within the flooded mud flats and the emergent marshes.
 There are three stations (MC, RR, IP) located at the Jug Bay Component.

 Monie Bay is located on the lower Eastern Shore of the Chesapeake Bay at the mouth of the Wicomico River.
 The Monie Bay Component represents a mesohaline bay with primarily three tidal creeks representing a variety of agricultural input.
 The local area is largely undeveloped with varying agriculture and rural residential land use.
 The component is dominated by salt marshes with tidal fresh marshes in the upper tidal reaches of the tributaries.
 Shallow water habitats give way to fringing submerged macrophyte communities.
-Currently no monitoring sites are located at this component.
+One monitoring site is located within this component though the data are not submitted to the CDMO as SWMP compliant.
+These data may be obtained directly from the reserve.

 The following is a list of the 4 sites as well as site characteristics